juvalen/mb-checker/README.md

 Copy **Bookmarks** file in which Chrome stores bookmarks in json format to a subdirectory named _output_ under this.

-1. Run `./scanJSON.py`
+1. Run first `./scanJSON.py` to produce Filtered.url from Bookmarks

-2. Run then `./buildJSON 301 404 406`
+2. Run then `./buildJSON 301 404 406` to produce Filtered.json from Bookmarks and Filtered.url

-This will generate 6 files in _output_ subdirectory:
+This two sample commands will generate 6 files in _output_ subdirectory:

 * **Filtered.url**: list of return code and URL for each entry